 The primary on-site elements that need to be “optimized,” or improved, for users and search engines include:

-Title tags and meta descriptions are tags in the header of each webpage.
-The search engines use these to craft the snippets of information you see in the search engines results page.
-Title tags influence rank and a person's likelihood of clicking on the listing (click-through rates).
+Page titles and meta descriptions are tags in the header of each webpage.
+The search engines use these to craft the snippets of information you see on the search engines results page.
+Page titles influence rank and a person's likelihood of clicking on the listing (click-through rates).
 Meta description tags only influence click-through rates.

 H1 – H6 tags standardize the format of headers and break up your content into easy-to-read parts.
 The search engines recognize these tags as being the header of a page or a section of content.

-Alt text on images provide the search engines with a written description of an image.
-They are first and foremost a principle of accessibility but help the search engines derive meaning as well.
+Alternative text on images provides the search engines with a written description of an image.
+Alt text is first and foremost a principle of accessibility but help the search engines derive meaning as well.

 Internal links allow the search engines and website visitors to easily click-through to other pages on your website.
 The clickable text on a given link (anchor text) conveys the context and meaning of an internal link.
 They also pass ranking power from one page to another on your website.